-Reality… My mom use to say to me often, “You need a good dose of reality.”
+Reality… My mom, often, said to me, “You need a good dose of reality.”
 She was so right!
-It’s interesting how one can think something is reality and then one’s eyes are open and they realize that _______ (whatever it may be) is not reality at all.
+It’s interesting how one can think something is real and then one’s eyes are open and they realize that _______ (whatever it may be) is not reality at all.
 I have my own reality and my reality is not your reality.
 I have said this in conversation, and it’s usually because I do not accept what the other is saying.

 John 14:6 says: